- Learn about the FTSE 250, a UK stock market index of 250 major companies.

 - Losses are always a possibility.
 Although shares and ETFs tend to perform well as a long-term investment, both of them can lose value significantly in the short term.

 - Foreign currency risk.
-Having a trading account in SGD, and trading in shares priced in GBP, or ETFs priced in USD, exposes you to foreign currency risk and foreign exchange conversion fees.
+Having a trading account in USD, and trading in shares priced in GBP exposes you to foreign currency risk and foreign exchange conversion fees.

 - Foreign event volatility.
-UK share and ETF prices are subject to volatility caused by events whose potential effects may not be immediately apparent to Singaporean investors.
+UK share and ETF prices are subject to volatility caused by events whose potential effects may not be immediately apparent to American investors.